AmpersandJS/amp/modules/add-class/doc.md

 Adds class(es) to an element.

-Only edits the DOM if the element doesn't already have the classes.
-Returns the element.
+Optimized for minimal DOM manipulation.
+The most common usecase of adding a single class will use native `Element.classList` if available.
+Otherwise, it will do a single read of `el.className` and only write back to it once, and only if something was actually changed.